cryptoChaosDev/mooza_dev/deployment/FIX_SEQUELIZE_MIGRATION.md

 3. **Authentication Issues**:
    - Check JWT_SECRET in environment variables
    - Verify middleware is properly applied to routes

+4. **Navigation Issues**:
+   - Ensure the navigate hook is properly imported and used
+   - Check that the useEffect hook includes navigation
+   - Verify that profile state changes trigger navigation

 ### Rolling Back